rowlandcoping/cheese-and-beer/TESTING.md

  - The majority of buttons site-wide did not display the pointer on mouse element, so I needed to add the appropriate helper class to them all.
  - The Account menu header was nested in a span rather than a div which meant it wasn't takig up all the space it was supposed to and proved hard to click on.
 This was rectified by updating how the elements were nested.
- - found issue in checkout and basket pages where decremening the amount when it was on 1 unit still triggered a notification.
+ - Found issue in checkout and basket pages where decremening the amount when it was on 1 unit still triggered a notification.
 Wrote some javascript to disable the button on that amount.
+ - The contact confirmation page had not been validated, and showed a few errors which I swifly resolved.

 #### Responsiveness Testing